ngchain/ngcore/docs/positioning.md

 The whole ontology is **two nouns and six verbs** (see the README): an Address is identity, balance and namespace at once; a Contract is the code slot an address opens under itself.
-Nothing is registered, any key spends directly, contracts are plain WebAssembly text edited by diff hunks like a git repo.
+Nothing is registered, any key spends directly, contracts are compiled WebAssembly modules committed whole like git blobs.

 Subtraction *is* the usability strategy.
 A smaller surface is easier to reason about, harder to misuse, and cheaper to keep deterministic across